-Road trips are one of our favorite ways to explore a destination.
-While it’s undeniably easy to get around much of Europe with public transportation, having four wheels offers another level of freedom and flexibility, while also making off-the-beaten-track gems more accessible.
+Road trips are one of our favorite ways to explore a new destination.
+Yes, it’s easy to get around much of Europe with public transportation, but having four wheels offers another level of freedom and flexibility—while also making off-the-beaten-track gems more accessible.
 Our Portugal road trip marked our fourth Europe road trip, so we decided it was about time we compiled an epic Europe trip planner for those who are with us in thinking the best way to travel Europe is via car!

-8 Tips For An Epic Europe Road Trip
+8 Tips To Plan An Epic Europe Road Trip

 For our last two road trips, we partnered with Economy Bookings.
 They’ve got some of the most affordable rates and excellent service, so we can highly recommend using them as part of your Europe road trip planner.

 When it comes time to pick up your rental car, take a photo of any scratches, dents or dings you find.
 If the company tries to bill you for something at the end of the rental that’s not your fault, you’ll have a photo with a time-stamp as evidence to support your case.

-Extra Tip: You might also need to keep age considerations in mind.
-Typically you can rent a car in Europe if you’re 21, but you’ll face a surcharge until you’re 25.
+Extra Tip: Typically you can rent a car in Europe if you’re 21, but you’ll face a surcharge until you’re 25.

 Travel insurance is something we never skimp on.
 For general travel insurance, we use and recommend World Nomads.
 We’ve filed claims with them a few times (like when Dan’s camera was stolen in Paris) and they’re always quick, sensitive and professional.
 Car accidents and other incidents do happen, and while hopefully you never have to use it, it’s always better to be protected for worse-case scenarios.